Visiting a GP or family doctor in Jersey

 List of GPs on the JT online telephone directory website

 Prescriptions in Jersey

-If you have not been in Jersey long enough to have a health card (six months) then you will have to pay the full cost of any prescription from your GP.
+If you have not been in Jersey long enough to have a health card (six months), you will have to pay the full cost of any prescription from your GP.

 If you have a Social Security health card, prescriptions are free.
-All you need to do is show your health card at any community pharmacy.
+Show your health card at any community pharmacy.
 Different rules apply to prescriptions from a hospital doctor, which must be collected from the hospital pharmacy and may involve a charge.